xuefeicao/tdcca/README.md

 ## Running the tests

-The test is going to be added in the future.
+The test has been conducted in both Linux and Mac Os.

 ## Built With